martinkadlec0/Smart-RSS/README.md

 For technical bug reports use issues here on GitHub

-## If you recently upgraded to FF68 and your extension data seem to be lost please look here for a workaround and a bit of discussion https://github.com/zakius/Smart-RSS/issues/79#issuecomment-513215261

 ## For users

 Extension is available in following repositories:

 ### AMO: https://addons.mozilla.org/pl/firefox/addon/smart-rss-reader/

-### Chrome Web Store: https://chrome.google.com/webstore/detail/smart-rss/eggggihfcaabljfpjiiaohloefmgejic (please note that there's something weird going on there, they published the draft version and now won't let me upgrade)
+### Chrome Web Store: TBA

-### Opera Extensions: Awaiting moderation (since 2019.03.08)
+### Opera Extensions: TBA

 ## For developers

 If you are interested in improving Smart RSS then there are few tips to get started.

 First of all you will need several command line tools: